rafa8525/consensus-project/memory/logs/archive/fitness_geofence_tags.md

-2025-10-02 — Activity tagged at Smiths Landing
+2025-10-13 — Activity tagged at Smiths Landing 2025-10-13 — Activity tagged at Smiths Landing